AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 ## Required Shaders (.fx files)

-You must have the following .fx files in your ReShade `Shaders` folder.
-If you do not want to install all available shaders, make sure you have these:
+Below is the exact list of .fx files required by this preset, as referenced in the preset's Techniques.
+Ensure these files are present in your ReShade `Shaders` folder:

 - Zenteon_Framework.fx
 - MartysMods_LAUNCHPAD.fx